Carlos Correa Player Props: Twins vs. Orioles

 Carlos Correa At The Plate

-- Correa has picked up an RBI in 31.4% of his games this season, with two or more RBI in 14.3% of his games.
-He has also produced three or more runs in four contests.
+- Correa has driven in a run in 22 games this year (31.0%), including 10 games with more than one RBI (14.1%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.